-The Head of School monitors all risk assessments and outcomes of the Property Compliance Scheme associated with the fabric of the building.
+The Headteacher monitors all risk assessments and outcomes of the Property Compliance Scheme associated with the fabric of the building.
 Working alongside the Head of school, the Governors produce detailed reports and associated action plans to ensure the school building is fit for purpose and compliant within all health and safety regulations.